-We have reached one of the milestones, since weave editor contains just the jacquard weave.
-To get the correct simulation, you also need to set colors, yarn size, density and warp pattern, while weft pattern has been already written by ArahWeave.
+We have reached one of the milestones, since the weave editor contains just the jacquard weave.
+To get the correct simulation, you also need to set colors, yarn size, Densità e l' warp pattern, while weft pattern has been already written by ArahWeave.

-Select Fabric > Yarns to set yarn size and twists in yarn editor.
+Seleziona Fabric > Yarns to set yarn size and twists in the Yarn editor.
 Note that you must first click on the yarn, which you want to edit; selected yarn is indicated by a black and white rectangle.
 In the picture, warp yarn A is selected.
-If your yarns have the same properties (besides color), your can copy yarn properties to other colors by pointing to the desired yarn and clicking the right mouse button.
+If your yarns have the same properties (besides color), you can copy yarn properties to other yarns by pointing to the desired yarn and clicking the right mouse button.

 Then you should edit the warp pattern.
 In the main window choose Fabric > Thread pattern.
 In the Edit warp and weft pattern dialog box type the warp pattern.
 The warp pattern is 1A 1B for our example – it means that two different warp threads (ends) are repeated across the full fabric width.
 Then click OK.
 You will get the fabric in real colors, but not the correct density – the Integer view mode just shows the weave in warp/weft colors.
 One pixel (point on the screen) is used to simulate one thread.
 If you choose a bigger zoom (200%, 300%) two or more pixels are used for one thread.

-To get simulation of the fabric, choose one of the Simulation views.
+To get a simulation of the fabric, choose one of the Simulation views.